Should you buy an Apple Watch in 2022?

-Best answer: Absolutely!
-Whether you need a full standalone cellular watch so you can work out and leave your phone behind or a WiFi-only model with access to the massive ecosystems of apps and features, the Apple Watch is the most popular watch in the world today.
+Best answer: If you're an iPhone user, absolutely!
+Whether you opt for built-in cellular so you can stay connected anywhere in the world — sans phone — or a WiFi-only model with access to the massive ecosystems of apps and features that will help streamline your life, the Apple Watch is the most popular watch in the world today.

 These days, you need a computer that fits in your pocket.
 That's what makes iPhone so popular.
 You probably also still need a computer for your lap or your desk.
 But a computer for your wrist?
 That feels more like an accessory at best, and extravagance at worst.
-Yet Apple Watch has proven over the last few years that it can also come to feel indispensable.
+Yet Apple Watch has proven over the last few years that it can become indispensable.

-Whether you should get an Apple Watch or not comes down to how compelling any of the main features are for your lifestyle, either by themselves or when combined together.
-Those features include not only timekeeping but health and fitness tracking, notifications and communications, Apple Pay and HomeKit automation.
-And the Apple Watch does currently require an iPhone to set up, so if you're on Android, it's time to decide whether the watch matters enough to you to switch.
+Whether to buy one of the best Apple Watches or not comes down to how compelling the main features are for your lifestyle, either by themselves or when combined together.
+Those features include not only timekeeping, but optional built-in cellular, advanced health and fitness tracking, notifications and communications, Apple Pay, and HomeKit automation.
+And the Apple Watch does currently require an iPhone to set up, so if you're on Android, it's time to decide whether the watch matters enough for you to make the switch.

 Put simply: The Apple Watch is the shuttlecraft to an iPhone's starship.
 Most of what you can do on Watch, you can also do on iPhone — but not as conveniently.
 And convenience can be a killer feature.

 The Apple Watch is also a convergent device, and that convergence can be seen in every aspect, including how it tells time.
 When you want to see the clock on your Apple Watch, you don't have to dig into your pocket or reach for your bag.
-You simply turn your wrist, the screen lights up, and you can view the time and date.
-It can be just that simple or, in the grand tradition of timekeeping, you can add "complications".
+You simply turn your wrist, and you can view the time and date.
+It can be just that simple or, in the grand tradition of timekeeping, you can add "complications."

 Complications can include features as subtle as a monogram for personalization, but also world clocks, alarms, a stopwatch, the weather, sunrise and sunset, activity levels, phases of the moon, upcoming appointments, and stock quotes.

-If that level of efficiency is intriguing to you, the Apple Watch might be just intriguing to you.
+If that level of efficiency excites you, Apple Watch is going to blow your mind

 Then, you only get a short summary of the information, providing the app name along with a brief bit of context.
 From there, you get to decide if you want to stop what you're doing and view more.